syahnur197/newphp/README.md

 - Restart apache2
 - you can visit your website at `your_project_name.test` in your browser

+## Laravel
+Laravel requires its `project` and `bootstrap/cache` folder to be writable by the server and Laravel.
+This script will change those folders' permission to 777.

 ## todo
 - Add several PHP Frameworks
 - Add Wordpress